The Best Medical Alert Systems With Fall Detection

 Landline and cellular at-home systems have the same protection range from the base station (1,000 feet)

 Bay Alarm Medical is one of the few medical alert system options for couples who both want on-the-go coverage.
-While the first mobile GPS is $29.95, the second one is only $20.
-You won’t need to pay an additional monthly fee for two mobile buttons—you’re both covered under one monthly monitoring fee.
-Purchase fall detection for either one button ($10 per month) or both ($20 per month).
+While the first mobile GPS is $29.95 a month, the second one is only $20 (after purchasing the device for $79).
+You won’t need to pay an additional monthly fee for two mobile buttons—you’re both covered under one monthly monitoring fee of up to $49.95, depending on your plan.
+Purchase fall detection for either one button (additional $10 per month) or both (additional $20 per month).

 Bay Alarm Medical’s mobile GPS button is also a stand-alone device, so you don’t need to carry two pieces of equipment with you when you leave home.